oblinger/HookAnchorApp/MY/PLAN/Repeat.md

 Life:
 - Experience we have
 - Contributions we make
-- The Groth we experience, and
+- The Growth we experience, and
 - the Connections we have

 All Meaning is constructed meaning, there is no intrinsic meaning: